 Scientists Are Working on a Coronavirus Vaccine—But Will It Be Ready in Time?

 The 2019 novel coronavirus continues to spread throughout the world.
-Since it first emerged in December, the virus that causes COVID-19 has infected close to 185,000 people worldwide, and at least 7,500 people have died from the illness, according to the most recent numbers from the World Health Organization.
-While the majority of those affected remain in mainland China, coronavirus has spread to 159 countries, areas, and territories.
-The US itself currently has 3,536 confirmed cases of coronavirus.
+Since it first emerged in December, the virus that causes COVID-19 has infected more than 5 million people worldwide, and close to 329,000 people have died from the illness, according to the most recent numbers from Johns Hopkins University's COVID-19 tracker.
+The US leads in the number of confirmed cases, now upwards of 1.5 million.
+In all, 188 countries and regions have been affected.

 Who's currently working on a coronavirus vaccine?